Cozumo/Cozumo/README.md

 <h1 align="center">Hi👋, I'm Muhammad Sarib</h1>

-<h4>I'm a Full stack Developer, Web Enthusiast, a proud Computer Nerd & Dev Freak.
+<h4>I'm a Full stack Developer, Data Scientist, Web Enthusiast, a proud Computer Nerd & Dev Freak.
 Addicted to dev-community with great vision to change the world with open-source.
 Also an individual interested in Data Science.
 Do check-out my repo's.</h4>

 <br>